redbrick/docs/docs/aperture/firewall.md

 SSH is enabled to allow for rollbacks in case of a bad update (I warned you!).

-Remote access is disabled as it should not be needed, if it is enabled in future, please update these docs with your reasons.
+Remote access is disabled as it should not be needed, the admin vpn should provide enough access for you.
+If it is enabled in future, please update these docs with your reasons.

 ### Backups

 Backups are configured to run every week at 1am on a Sunday.
 20 backups are stored at a time, therefore storing 20 weeks of configuration.
 This should be plenty of time to recover from a bad configuration change.

+## External Addresses

+`Mordor` is natted when it accesses the Internet.
+This is because the link address between it and DCU is on a private address.
+This natting is used *only* for the UDM pro device itself, not for the 136.206.16.0/24 network, and is to allow the UDM box itself to access the Internet.

+The 136.206.16.0/24 network is routed down to the UDM pro box, within the DCU network.
+Essentially there is a route in DCU's network that says "if you want to access 136.206.16.0/24 go to mordor".